-Ted Painter, American Military Retirees Association Legislative Director
+Ted Painter, Armed Forces Retirees Association Executive Director

-Originally from Borrego Springs, CA., Ted enlisted in the US Army while still in high school and went on to serve 23 years as both an NCO and officer in the Infantry branch.
+Originally from Borrego Springs, CA., Ted enlisted in the US Army while still in high school and went on to serve for 20 years as an Infantryman as both an NCO and officer.
 Ted served at Fort Ord, Ca., Fort Campbell, KY., Fort Bragg, NC., Panama, and Iraq and finished his career as an Assistant Professor of Military Science at Worcester Polytechnic Institute in Worcester, MA.
 Ted retired in 2012.

-In addition to his Veteran Service Organization advocacy work, Ted volunteers as the Event Director for Angiosarcoma Awareness Inc., a 501(c)3 dedicated to helping patients and families impacted by this rare cancer and he volunteers as a marathon runner and triathlete for Team Hoyt, a 501(c)3 dedicated to building the individual character, self-confidence, and self-esteem of America’s disabled young people by helping them to participate in athletic endeavors.
-Ted has been married for sixteen years and has three children.
+In addition to his Veteran Service Organization advocacy efforts, Ted volunteers as the Event Director for Angiosarcoma Awareness Inc., (www.curesasc.org) a 501(c)3 dedicated to helping patients and families impacted by this rare cancer and he volunteers as a marathon runner and triathlete for Team Hoyt, (www.teamhoyt.com) a 501(c)3 dedicated to building the individual character, self-confidence, and self-esteem of America’s disabled young people by helping them to participate in endurance oriented athletic endeavors.

 Aleks Morosky, MOPH National Legislative Director